kubedb/docs/docs/guides/ignite/quickstart/quickstart.md

 - `spec.replicas` is an optional field that specifies the number of desired Instances/Replicas of Ignite server.
 It defaults to 1.
 - `spec.version` is the version of Ignite server.
 In this tutorial, a Ignite 2.17.0 database is going to be created.
-- `spec.resource` is an optional field that specifies how much CPU and memory (RAM) each Container needs.
+- `.spec.podTemplate.spec.containers[].resources` is an optional field that specifies how much CPU and memory (RAM) each Container needs.
 To learn details about Managing Compute Resources for Containers, please visit [here](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/).
 - `spec.deletionPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `Ignite` crd or which resources KubeDB should keep or delete when you delete `Ignite` crd.
 If admission webhook is enabled, It prevents users from deleting the database as long as the `spec.deletionPolicy` is set to `DoNotTerminate`.
 Learn details of all `DeletionPolicy` [here](/docs/guides/ignite/concepts/ignite.md#specdeletionpolicy)

 KubeDB operator watches for `Ignite` objects using Kubernetes api.
 When a `Ignite` object is created, KubeDB operator will create a new PetSet and a Service with the matching Ignite object name.